andrewrehfeldt/SDEV220_Final_Project_Team3/README_Notes.md

 But the system still can't store the order in the admin page, I will try to fix it and redirect the order page to the order confirmation page.

+#Wed 05/04/2023
+I have added the login and logout functions, and allow the user to see their profile by clicking a button on the navbar.